 by Amok ©

 |Book(s)|| A Game of Thrones (Appears)|

 A Clash of Kings (Mentioned)

 - For other characters with the same and similar names, see Walder Frey (disambiguation).

 - See also: Images of Black Walder Frey

-Black Walder earned his nickname due to his irascible temper and stern attitude, inspiring terror in those around him.
-He is a wiry, stout man with a black beard.
+Black Walder is a wiry, stout man with a black beard.
+He earned his nickname due to his irascible temper and stern attitude, inspiring terror in those around him.

 Black Walder is known to be resolute and easy to anger, being feared by many among his own family.
 Enmity runs deep between Black Walder and Edwyn Frey.
 He is rumoured to have maintained numerous affairs with several women, including cousins and the wives of his close relations.
 There is talk that he bedded the wives of his brothers Edwyn and Petyr, his first cousin Fair Walda and his half-cousin Amerei Frey, among others.